microsoft/php-sdk-binary-tools/README.md

 These are not included with the PHP SDK, but might be useful for the compilation and other tasks.
 While Visual C++ is the only required, the others might enable some additional functionality.
 Care yourself about making them available on your system.

-- Visual C++
+- `Visual C++` - required always
-- clang
+- `clang`      - optional, useful for experimental builds and for static analysis
-- ICC
+- `ICC`        - optional, useful for experimental builds
-- Git
+- `Git`        - optional, useful for PHP source management
-- Cppcheck
+- `Cppcheck`   - optional, used for static analysis

 # Usage